 Railroads are extremely important to interstate commerce that keeps the U.S. economy afloat.
 The ability to transport raw and complete goods over long distances was an instrumental development during the industrial revolution.
 The idea of working on a railway may seem like a job of days gone by, however, railroads are still just as important to the U.S. economy in the present day.
 Maintenance, conductors, engineers and many other employees are instrumental in keeping commerce flowing.
 These individuals risk their health and safety every day when they report to duty.

 Statistics generated by the Federal Railroad Administration revealed that between 2014 and 2017, more than 17,000 railroad workers were injured on the job, and nearly 50 were fatally injured.
 A 2017 study found that the odds of fatal and nonfatal injuries significantly increased during nighttime work.

 Asbestos and Toxic Exposure

 In addition to the immediate physical dangers railroad workers face during their shifts, a 2004 report showed that lung cancer deaths were elevated among railroad workers whose work was associated with trains powered by diesel.
 Employees exposed to toxins with hydrocarbon and solvent mixtures can develop peripheral neuritis, a condition marked by the inflammation of the arms and legs.
 In severe cases, peripheral neuritis can lead to brain damage.

 During the 19th century, railroad companies often used asbestos to insulate pipes, boilers, gaskets, brakes, walls, ceilings and floors of railroad cars.
 This practice went on well into the 1960s.
-Asbestos has been found to be the cause of an incredibly deadly cancer called mesothelioma.
-Even in present time, railroad workers are at risk of being diagnosed with mesothelioma.
-A railroad injury lawyer can get you started in seeking justice.
+Asbestos causes an incredibly deadly cancer called mesothelioma.
+Even in the present, railroad workers are at risk of being diagnosed with mesothelioma.
+A railroad injury lawyer can seek justice for you.